Mohamed00Abdelmonem/Dj-Online-Courses/analysis.md

 - strip payment
 - close lessons before payment
 - make permessions for student and instractors
-- make nivacations for add new lesson
+- make notifactions for add new lesson
 - send emails for all students
 - add new theme in admin_banal using django
 - make Apis for this project ......

-quiz
- - relashinship to each lesson optional
- -